pantherdb/pantherapi-pyclient/README.md

 - Currently, there are three options for --service.
   - _enrich_ -- This is the statistical overrepresentation test on a list of genes.
   - _geneinfo_ -- This call provides GO and pathway annnotations to the uploaded genes.
   - _ortholog_ -- This call returns the orthologs of the uploaded list.
 Maximum of 10 genes can be loaded.
+The orthologs can be from a specified genome, or from all genomes in the PANTHER database (132 total).<br><br>

 - The json file in the params folder can be edited according to uploaded data and the type of call.<br><br>
 _enrich.json_  <br>